-Wheatberry Kale Salad is a hearty grain salad full of lots of healthy fruit and vegetables with Middle Eastern spices.
+This Kale Wheat Berry Salad is a hearty grain salad full of healthy fruits and vegetables with Middle Eastern spices.
+Try it for yourself as it might be the best vegan kale salad recipe you could ever have!

 Other carbohydrates break down into sugar as the body processes them.
 However, fiber does not convert to sugar as it passes through the body undigested.

 Fiber also makes you feel more full than simple carbohydrates.
 As you feel more full, you will eat less.
-This therefore, leads to assisting in weight loss goals.
+This, therefore, leads to assisting you in your weight loss goals.

 Other sources of fiber: